AllKinds/AllkindsICP/README.md

 npm run dev
 ```

-You can also create teams through the frontend, by navigating to `/create-team`.
+To create teams through the frontend navigating to `/create-team`.
 Currently this requires your principal to be a controller of the backend canister.

 ```bash